namtuanly/namtuanly.github.io/_pages/about.md

   - /about.html
 ---

-## Bibliography
+## About me
 I am an assistant professor of Computer Science at [Tokyo University of Agriculture and Technology](https://www.tuat.ac.jp/en/) (Japan), broadly working in the area of Document and Pattern Recognition.
-I just completed my postdoc stinct at [National Institute of Informatics](https://www.nii.ac.jp/en/) (Japan).
+I was a postdoc at [National Institute of Informatics](https://www.nii.ac.jp/en/) (Japan) and a visiting scholar at [Centre for Pattern Recognition and Machine Intelligence](https://www.concordia.ca/research/cenparmi.html), Concordia University (Canada).
 I obtained my P.h.D from the Department of Computer and Information Sciences, Tokyo University of Agriculture and Technology, in Sep.
-2021, advised by [Prof. Masaki Nakagawa](http://web.tuat.ac.jp/~nakagawa/en/nakagawa.html).
-I was fortunate to intern at [Centre for Pattern Recognition and Machine Intelligence](https://www.concordia.ca/research/cenparmi.html), Concordia University (Canada).
+2021, under supervision of Prof. Masaki Nakagawa.
 Details about my publications, working papers, and teaching experience are available on this site.

 ## Research Interests
 Machine Learning, Deep Learning, Computer Vision, Pattern Recognition, Document Analysis and Recognition, Table Detection and Recognition, Text Detection and Recognition.